alschroe/AzureIoTHack/04_pi_function.md

     On the *Consume* tab of your endpoint you will find a **REST endpoint**.
 Paste it's content to the *url* in line 14 of '__init__.py'.
     Beneath under *Authentication* copy the **Primary key** and paste it to the *api_key* in line 14 of '__init__.py'.
     As you are already here fo to the *Test* tab and test your endpoint.
-Your function is now ready to run.If you are using VS Code hit **F5** to start the function.
+Your function is now ready to run.
+If you are using VS Code hit **F5** to start the function.
 If not start the function from the *raspberrypi_function* folder by entering:
 ```shell
 func start
 ```

+## Run the updated app on your Pi
+Connect to your Pi again.
+Open a terminal and run the 'temphumidrain.py' script.
+1. Now we can run the application.
+Make sure you are in the 'raspberry_app' folder and run the following:
+    ```bash
+    python3 temphumidrain.py
+    ```
+    Temperature and humidity data are stille send to the Azure IoT Hub and displayed on the Sense Hat's LEDs.
+    Now our Pi also listens to the Azure IoT hub, which forwards the result of your ML model to your Pi.
+There it displays the result as a sun, if the prediction from temperature and humidity data is no rain, and an umbrella if the result is rain.

 ## Deploy the Azure funciton
 1. Now we are going to run our function in Azure.